-Follow up, Follow up.
-People are always busy and many may need a friendly reminder.
-Set dates for you to remind everyone how the fundraising is going and how close you are getting to your goal, also remind them that it's not too late to contribute.
-This takes only a few minutes and is easy to do using social media.
 Grab Peoples' Attention.
 Do not be shy about telling friends and strangers about what you are doing.
-Promote your efforts for the cause by wearing your Sleep Out Saturday T-shirt (they can be pre-ordered) and wear a Sleep Out Saturday button.
+Promote your efforts for the cause by wearing your Sleep Out Saturday button.
 Not only will you appear more "official" but you will also bring more attention to promoting the upcoming sleep out and what the community can do to help the homeless.